LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

     * If .z.pc was set while the servant was still loading, it would exit immediately after loading.
 * .z.ps is configured to implement the calling convention
     * The query id expected as the first item of the request is returned as the first item of the response.
-    * The query is evauladed in an error trap.
+    * The query is evaluated in an error trap.
 Upon error the message is returned in place of the result.

-Note: a more secure version of this calling convention and exit on close is provided in the secure\_invocation.q module, as we shall see in the next example.
+Note: This example is simple and **very insecure** as described at the start of this file.
+See examples/02quickauth for a much more practical example of how to use this load balancer.